-The breadth of my learnings as they pertain to health and wellbeing are listed here; but in short, my interests following my undergraduate degree have spanned traditional Chinese medicine theory, nutrition psychology, wellness and spiritual life coaching, energetic kinesiology, yogic nutrition, mindfulness practice and transpersonal art therapy modules exploring symbols, dreamwork, myth, ritual and shamanic practice.
-The latter few led me to complete a Graduate Diploma in Arts Psychotherapy which I volunteered with for a year in a community setting in Brisbane and still utilise elements from with clients now – because the creative arts offer a unique expressive platform when words are not enough.
+The breadth of my learnings as they pertain to health and wellbeing are listed here; but in short, my interests following my undergraduate degree have spanned traditional Chinese medicine theory, nutrition psychology, wellness and spiritual life coaching, energetic kinesiology, yogic nutrition, mindfulness practice and transpersonal art therapy exploring symbols, dreamwork, myth, ritual and shamanic practice.
+The latter few led me to complete a Graduate Diploma in Arts Psychotherapy whilst living which I volunteered with for a year in a community setting in Brisbane .
+I still utilise elements from these studies with clients now – because the creative arts offer a unique expressive platform when words are not enough.
 It is a powerful method of deep enquiry, helping a person connect to their inner wisdom and psyche.

 I am equally passionate about formal education as I am wisdom sharing via less conventional paths; not only in relation to increasing my knowledge but also as it enables me to share more accurate, adaptable, in-depth information with others.
 As such (and as an ongoing professional requirement), I also attend regular seminars and conferences each year and seek to learn from others as required, to expand my personal understanding of areas of particular interest.

 Learning is also to be had through doing

-Whilst it would be correct to say I enjoy boutique clinical environments working one-on-one with others, I also like to take breaks from full-time practice to explore other health and wellbeing projects and experiential opportunities.
+Whilst it would be correct to say I enjoy boutique clinical environments working one-on-one with others, I also like to take breaks from full-time practice, from time to time, to explore other health and wellbeing projects and experiential opportunities.
 One of these included a 6-week volunteer program supporting the day-to-day activities of a leading organic health and lifestyle retreat in Australia; another was my involvement in a practitioner clinical and technical support team, assisting other health professionals with their client casework.